Cassiopeia: open the kitchen, open the space

-The Casiopea project was born from a very clear need: to transform a closed, outdated, and nonfunctional kitchen into an open, bright space connected to the rest of the home.
+The Casiopea project was born from a very clear need: to transform a closed, outdated, and non-functional kitchen into an open, bright space connected to the rest of the house.
 The client was looking for a kitchen that would blend visually, yet remain independent.
-And above all, one that would actually work.
+And, above all, one that would actually work.

 Understand before designing

-We analyzed the space, the layout, and how the kitchen would actually be used.
-The result was an L-shaped layout with a central island that allows for cooking, conversation, and organizing without interference.
-Everything flows, nothing gets in the way.
+We analyzed the space, the layout, and the way the kitchen would be used on a daily basis.
+The result was an L-shaped layout with a central island, allowing for cooking, conversation, and organizing without interference.

 Materials that accompany, not compete

-We chose a timeless, sober and elegant palette of materials:
+We opted for a timeless, sober and elegant palette of materials:

 - Off-white matte lacquered fronts